-A Dangerous Thread Running Through Our Speech
+A Dangerous Thread Running Through our Speech

-In Pirkey Avot, Ethics of Our Fathers, we come across a curious statement. “…and the one who talks excessively brings on sin.”
+In Pirkei Avot, Ethics of Our Fathers, we come across a curious statement. “…and the one who talks excessively brings on sin.”
 (Avot 1:17) Commenting on this advice the Rambam says, “The spies spoke bad about the sticks and stones of the Land of Israel and were punished severely.
 How much more so is the punishment for speaking badly about a person?”
 The Rambam understands this statement in Pirkey Avot is referring to the sin of “Lashon Ha’rah,” “לשון הרע”.
-Rashi, in his comments on this week’s Torah portion, Shelach Lecha, also brings this same argument.
-Rashi also mentions the juxtaposition of last week’s portion and the “lashon ha’rah” spoken by Miriam about Moshe to the incident of the spies in this week’s Torah reading, Shelach Lecha.
+Rashi, in his comments on this week’s Torah portion, Sh’lach Lecha, also brings this same argument.
+Rashi also mentions the juxtaposition of last week’s portion and the “lashon ha’rah” spoken by Miriam about Moshe to the incident of the spies in this week’s Torah reading, Sh’lach Lecha.

 A fundamental question must be asked.
-What is the basis for making a comparison between speaking poorly about a land and speaking negatively about a person?
+What is the basis for making a comparison between speaking poorly about land and speaking negatively about a person?
 Moreover, the land is an inanimate object.
-It is not harmed in any way by what someone says or even by what an entire group of people say about it.
+It is not harmed in any way by what someone says or even by what an entire group of people says about it.

 “Lashon ha’rah” has a unique process.
 It isn’t just that you said something true but negative about someone to a third party.
 But when you do, the third party, the listener, forms an image of the person you are talking about.
 This speech, “lashon ha’rah” corrupts the entire image of the person you are speaking about.
-It is an indirect way of displaying aggression against someone, after all it is true.
-Usually the listener does not counter with a list of positive traits that the person possesses.
+It is an indirect way of displaying aggression against someone, after all, it is true.
+Usually, the listener does not counter with a list of positive traits that the person possesses.

 The spies reported back to Moshe according to what Moshe asked them to find out.
 According to our Sages, their “lashon ha’rah” occurred when they said אפס, “however.”
 The Ramban comments that the spies then began to elaborate.
 They intimated that there was something strange about the land.
-As proof, they displayed the fruit which were enormous and told how they saw many people dying there.
-They created an unsettling mystical aura in the minds of the people.
-They colored and thereby distorted the image the people had of the land.
-“Lashon ha’rah” is a distortion of reality.
+As proof, they displayed the fruit which was enormous, and told how they saw many people dying there.
+They created an unsettling mystical aura and sense of hopelessness in the minds of the people.
+They colored and thereby distorted the image the people had of the land of Canaan.
+“Lashon ha’rah,” then, is a distortion of reality.

-Any distortion of reality is a loss of knowledge and a loss of knowledge is an evil.
+Any distortion of reality is a loss of knowledge.
+Any loss of knowledge is evil.
 Now it is one thing to distort the reality of an object.
-In the case of the spies, the Ramban explains that it was due to the fear the men had of conquering the land.
-This fear thwarted the plan of God.
+In the case of the spies, as the Ramban explains, the distortion was due to the fear the men had of conquering the land.
+This powerful emotion thwarted the plan of God.

 Thus the Torah links these seemingly disparate accounts, Miriam’s speech about Moshe and the spies report about the land of Israel.
-This connection and comparison teaches us an extremely important lesson about our capacity for speech so vital for our personal perfection.
+This connection and comparison teach us an extremely important lesson about our capacity for speech so vital for our personal perfection.

 Rabbi Robert Kaplan